DKhangggg/aws-intership-report/content/7-Feedback/_index.md

 - Would you like to continue this program in the future?<br>
   I very much hope to have the opportunity to continue working with FCJ or AWS in higher positions (such as Fresher or Junior) after overcoming my current weaknesses.
 - Any other comments (free sharing):<br>**Thank you FCJ for giving me a memorable journey.
 Although I still have many shortcomings to improve, the patience of my Mentor and Team has been the greatest motivation for me to persevere to the end.**

+My FCJ journey has come to an end, and the people I want to thank most are the Admins and Mentors: Gia Hưng, Hoàng Kha, Hoàn Thiện, Tuấn Thịnh, Vũ Hoàng, and Thanh Hiệp.

+Thank you for always patiently supporting me and "knocking some sense" into me to keep me disciplined.
+Your organized working style, clear scheduling, and strict yet caring reminders have helped change my mindset greatly.
+Because of that, I have learned how to organize my work and adapt to a professional way of working—"work like a pro".

+Wishing you all good health so you can continue guiding the next generations of FCJ!